Soft Tissue Sarcoma - Board Review Summary

 (1) Amputations: especially prominent in the most aggressive regimens, including Leite 5 x 8 Gy.

-(2) Delayed wound healing: Kalbasi reported 14-16% wounds still unclosed beyond 180 days.
+(2) Delayed wound healing: Kalbasi reported a clinically important subset of wounds still unclosed beyond 180 days.

 (3) Bone fracture / ORN: uncommon but clinically important and often delayed, including fractures seen after HYPORT-STS and 5 x 6 Gy experience.

-(2) Delayed wound healing: Kalbasi reported 14-16% wounds still unclosed beyond 180 days.
+(2) Delayed wound healing: Kalbasi reported a clinically important subset of wounds still unclosed beyond 180 days.

 (3) Bone fracture / ORN: uncommon but clinically important and often delayed, including fractures seen after HYPORT-STS and 5 x 6 Gy experience.